sergey-untilov/simpledate/readme.md

 It's important when you need to see dates in a debugger without extra converting, logging, printing, etc.

-It uses unsigned long to store a date.
+It uses int to store a date.
 For example, date 26 January 1980 be stored in a number 19800126.

 Relational and arithmetic operators have been overloaded and you can compare and